Eugenech1988/games-app/README.md

 8. Add helpers function for the rendering.
 9. Use tailwind inside scss modules.
 10. Add utils functions to decrease markup
-11. React query for requests and caching. // added with caching from box
+11. React query for requests and caching. // added with caching from box and also we have solution to save it to redux but for now we're using caching from react query because of swr
 12. Mouseflow or something like this to count user mouse actions.
 13. Analytics?.